 From their willingness to provide you with a testimonial, to the favourable feedback they may leave on your social media platforms or in the comments fields of your blog posts.
-As your most treasured customer, brand advocates are extremely valuable in terms of the extra noise and positivity they can create around your brand.
+As your most treasured customers, brand advocates are extremely valuable in terms of the extra noise and positivity they can create around your brand.
 They can even be open to joining any user groups you might want to create to discuss product improvements or address any user concerns, which all helps contribute to the further development and success of your brand.

 10) Develop closer, longer-lasting customer relationships:

 From face to face or over the telephone, to online, email or social media platforms, whatever channel you're using to interact with your customers, you need to ensure your brand-to-customer communications are consistent and effective across all your touchpoints.